toz015/TimeMetric/paper.md

 :::

 ::: {#ref-uno2011c .csl-entry}
-Uno, Hajime, Tianxi Cai, Michael J Pencina, Ralph B D'Agostino, and Lee-Jen Wei.
+Uno, Hajime, Tianxi Cai, Michael J Pencina, Ralph C. D'Agostino, and Lee-Jen Wei.
 2011.
 "On the c-Statistics for Evaluating Overall Adequacy of Risk Prediction Procedures with Censored Survival Data." *Statistics in Medicine* 30 (10): 1105--17.